What to Do If Someone Is Having a Mental Breakdown? | Futures

 Your mental health provider may also prescribe medications to help you manage your anxiety, depression, or poor sleep habits.

-In addition to psychotherapy and medications, patients can also benefit from participating in support groups and making healthy lifestyle changes.
-Participating in support groups or self-help groups can provide individuals undergoing a mental breakdown with numerous benefits by bringing together individuals who are experiencing or have experienced similar situations.
 A support group provides a safe environment where you can obtain practical, constructive advice and beneficial information.
-When searching for a local support group, your primary care physician, mental health professional, or local religious institution are often the best places to start.
-You can also search for a local meeting on the National Alliance on Mental Illness (NAMI), Substance Abuse and Mental Health Services Administration (SAMHSA), and Mental Health America (MHA) websites.
+When searching for a local support group, your primary care physician, mental health professional, or local religious institution is often the best place to start.
+You can also search for a local meeting on the National Alliance on Mental Illness (NAMI) and Substance Abuse and Mental Health Services Administration (SAMHSA).

 How to Help Someone During a Mental Breakdown?